5 Tips for Getting Client-Attracting Testimonials

-Think about it… When you want to try a new restaurant what do you do?
+When you want to try a new restaurant what do you do?
 You search for reviews online or you ask your friends about their experiences.
-That’s social proof… and it’s powerful.
+That’s social proof… and it’s powerful. 🙂

-So how do you make it work for you and your marketing so that you’re attracting new clients online?
+So how do you make it work for you and your marketing?
 Easy!
-You get testimonials from your happy customers.
-How?
-That’s easy, too, with these 5 tips:
+You get testimonials from your happy clients.

 1) Timing is everything.